-Saline is distributed as a separate container image, server-saline, for use with Uyuni Server.
+Saline is distributed as a separate container image, Server-Saline, for use with Uyuni Server.
 All related commands and operations should be executed on the Uyuni Server container host system.

-In addition to its role as a Prometheus exporter, Saline also provides the saline-formula, which simplifies configuration of Prometheus and Grafana dashboards, enhancing monitoring and visualization capabilities.
+In addition to its role as a Prometheus exporter, Saline also provides the Saline-formula, which simplifies configuration of Prometheus and Grafana dashboards, enhancing monitoring and visualization capabilities.

-1.17.1.
+2.16.2.
 Saline deployment

-To deploy Saline on the Uyuni Server use mgradm upgrade podman with --saline -replicas 1.
+To deploy Saline on the Uyuni Server use mgradm upgrade podman with --saline-replicas 1.
 Saline can be deployed during the installation of the Uyuni Server using mgradm install podman with --saline-replicas 1.
-The only possible values for --saline -replicas are 1 or 0.
-The default port 8216 can be changed with specifying --saline-port NNNN (where NNNN is a desired port number) on calling mgradm upgrade podman.
-After finishing the deployment uyuni-server-saline@0.service should be configured on the Uyuni Server host system.
+The only possible values for --saline-replicas are 1 or 0.
+After finishing the deployment Uyuni-saline.service should be configured on the Uyuni Server host system.

-1.17.2.
+2.16.3.
 Salt master configuration recommendations

-It is recommended to add master\stats: True and adjust the value of master\stats\event\iter: 60 if needed.
+It is recommended to add master_stats: True and adjust the value of master_stats_event_iter: 60 if needed.
 Then restart salt-master to get the detailed statistics of internal Salt calls.
 This can be help with tuning large scale deployment installations.

-1.17.3.
+2.16.4.
 Saline formula